couldbewoese/funannotate_script/README.md

   -c bioconda -c conda-forge
 ```

-The config/ directory from AUGUSTUS can be accessed with the variable AUGUSTUS_CONFIG_PATH.
+The config/ directory from AUGUSTUS can be accessed with the variable _AUGUSTUS_CONFIG_PATH_.
 BRAKER2 requires this directory to be in a writable location, so if that is not the case, copy this directory to a writable location, e.g.:
 ```
 cp -r ~/annotation